arcus/education_modules/using_redcap_api/using_redcap_api.md

 ### API Method

-In your REDCap project, head over to the "API Playground" – click on that phrase in the Applications pane on the left.
+In your REDCap project, head over to the **API Playground** – click on that phrase in the Applications pane on the left.
 Then, at the top of your screen, you'll see the menu-driven selection box.
 The first selection you have to make is **API Method**.

-For now, choose "Export Records" as the API method.
+For now, choose **Export Records** as the API method.
 This will allow you to download records (rows of data).
 Make sure that:

 * The "Format" (second option down) is "CSV" and
-* The "Type" (third option down) is "flat".
+* The "Type" (third option down) is "flat."

 You don't have to change any other fields.
 Leaving everything else alone means you'll download all the records (rows) and all of the forms / instruments with all of their fields (columns) into a single .csv file.